1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16

 ἵνα ὥσπερ ἐβασίλευσεν ἡ ἁμαρτία ἐν τῷ θανάτῳ, οὕτως καὶ ἡ χάρις βασιλεύσῃ διὰ δικαιοσύνης εἰς ζωὴν αἰώνιον διὰ Ἰησοῦ Χριστοῦ τοῦ κυρίου ἡμῶν.

-in order that just as sin reigned unto death, so in the same manner grace might reign through righteousness unto life eternal through our Lord.
+in order that just as sin reigned in death, so in the same manner grace might reign through righteousness unto life eternal through our Lord.

 Comments: